pjvds/dotfiles/README.md

 Press <kbd>Command</kbd> + <kbd>Q</kbd> to launch the qutebrowser profile picker.
 This allows you to pick a profile for the browser, comparable to Firefox Containers but at window level instead of tabs.

 Profiles are identified by different border colors.
+Here is an example of 3 browser instances each running a different profile identified by a per profile border color.

 ![keyboard layout](https://github.com/pjvds/dotfiles/raw/master/features/qutebrowser-profile-colors.png)